JWST+ALMA reveal the build up of stellar mass in the cores of dusty star-forming galaxies at Cosmic Noon: Data

 Since we primarily use the F150W band to analyze rest-optical morphologies, we exclude 6 quiescent galaxies at $z>3$ because F150W is redshifted into the rest-NUV.
 Whereas this is not a significant issue for morphological studies of star-forming galaxies \citep{ono2024}, quiescent galaxies that are no longer forming new stars are dramatically fainter in the rest-NUV relative to rest-optical wavelengths.

 Using SFRs from \citet{gomezguijarro2022b}, which are measured using FIR+UV luminosities derived from SED fitting, the majority of the 33 galaxies in our mm-selected sample are starbursts.
-However, SFRs measured through SED fitting with \texttt{bagpipes} \citep{bagpipes} using HST+JWST/NIRCam data are systematically lower (Figure \ref{fig:sfr_mass}), shifting $\sim$ 75\% of the galaxies on or below the main sequence relation from \citet{whitaker2014}.
-We note that while the SED based SFR-$M_{*}$ relation derived by \citet{leja2022} is systematically lower relative to the UV+IR SFRs presented in \citet{whitaker2014} by 0.3 dex, the discrepancy herein is a factor of five larger (0.7 dex).
+However, SFRs measured through SED fitting with \texttt{bagpipes} \citep{bagpipes} using HST+JWST/NIRCam data are systematically lower (Figure \ref{fig:sfr_mass}), shifting $\sim$75\% of the galaxies within or below 0.25 dex of the main sequence relation from \citet{whitaker2014}.
+We note that while the SED based SFR-$M_*$ relation derived by \citet{leja2022} is systematically lower relative to the UV+IR SFRs presented in \citet{whitaker2014} by 0.3 dex, the discrepancy herein is a factor of two larger (0.6 dex)

 The systematic offset between SFRs from \citet{gomezguijarro2022b}, where SED fitting includes mid-IR and mm data, and SFRs which are derived only from rest-optical and rest-NIR data is consistent with earlier studies \citep{elbaz2018, xiao2023} of the GOODS-ALMA sample which find that optically thick dust in these galaxies breaks the assumption of energy balance between the UV and IR.
 This discrepancy illustrates that SED fitting of rest-optical and rest-NIR data alone can lead to underestimates in SFR compared to methods that directly combine the observable unobscured and obscured star formation. \citet{buat2019} similarly find that SED fitting with the stellar continuum alone in dust-rich galaxies can lead to underestimating SFRs by as much as a factor of 10.